drmortalwombat/oscar64/README.md

 ### Inline Assembler

-Inline assembler can be embedded inside of any functions, regardles of their compilation target of byte code or native.
+Inline assembler can be embedded inside of any functions, regardless of their compilation target of byte code or native.

 #### Accessing variables in assembler